TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

  \end{array}
 $$

 For a more general region $R$ we would again have to work with approximations/subdivisions like in the proof of {prf:ref}`Prop:DetExtras:ScaleFactorR2`.
 Then we would first have to extend the definition of $n$-dimensional volume.
-We will not pursuit that track.
+We will not pursue that track.

 ::::::